adafruit/circup/README.rst

     $ circup install adafruit_thermal_printer adafruit_bus_io
     Installed 'adafruit_thermal_printer'.
     Installed 'adafruit_bus_io'.

+If you need to work with the original .py version of a module, use the --py flag.

+    $ circup install --py adafruit_thermal_printer
+    Installed 'adafruit_thermal_printer'.

 You can also install a list of modules from a requirements.txt file in the current working directory with::